-Bede, a Republican, was the representative for Minnesota's 8th congressional district from 1907 to 1909.
+Bede was the representative for Minnesota’s 8th congressional district and was a Republican.
+He served from 1907 to 1909.

 From Nov 1903 to Mar 1909, Bede missed 168 of 535 roll call votes, which is 31.4%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|